Cost of Hiring an Employee: 15 Areas To Consider

 Estimated Cost: About an hour of HR’s time to determine the needs for each position.
 The individual costs of equipment will vary based on the role.

 Don’t forget the tools and equipment employees need to do their job.
-If you’re in construction, for example, you may need to provide all of your employees with safety equipment.
-If your company operates in a remote office environment, you may need to send your new hire a computer to do their work.
+If you’re in construction, for example, you may need to provide all of your employees with safety equipment—an average cost of $1,000 per person.
+If your company operates in a remote office environment, you may need to send your new hire a computer and other office equipment to do their work, costing you an average of $2,000 per person.

 The equipment you need to provide to new hires will vary based on your industry and on the job you’re filling.
 A remote call center worker may only need a laptop and headset, whereas a remote IT worker may need a dedicated internet connection along with an upgraded computer.